Just for your knowledge, The Finanser offers a lot of services:

 - Webinars: Chris can deliver his workshops and keynote speeches online using Zoom, Teams, Meet or other meeting systems - it's your choice!

-- Writing a short article: Chris writes every day and is happy to write for you - just tell him the subject
+- A short article: Chris writes every day and is happy to write for you - just tell him the subject

 - Ghost writing: if you're interested, Chris is happy to write for you in your name and not his!
 It's your choice ...